rahulsavani/pelican_homepage/README.rst

         }

 This change is not contained in this repo.
-The adaptation of pelican-bibtex is included (in plugns/pelican-bibtex) along with a new pybtex style (in rahul_style.py also in plugins/pelican-bibtex).
+The adaptation of pelican-bibtex is included (in plugns/pelican-bibtex/pelican-bibtex.py) along with a new pybtex style (in plugins/pelican-bibtex/rahul_style.py).